plausible/website/_articles/plausible-self-hosted-google-analytics-alternative.md

 We believe that no financial sacrifice should be required to work on open source.
 Making open source sustainable is something we're passionate about.
 To build competitive privacy-first and open-source alternatives to popular proprietary tools, we need more people to be able to commit to open source full time.

-While Plausible Analytics is an open source software that you can self-host for free, we also sell a hosted, plug and play solution as a SaaS.
+We released our code on GitHub and made it easy to self-host on principle, not because it's good business.
+While Plausible Analytics can be self-hosted for free, we also sell a hosted, plug and play solution as a SaaS.
 This is our only source of funding.
 We're growing a sustainable open source project funded solely by the fees that our subscribers pay us.

 [Our business model](https://plausible.io/about) has nothing to do with collecting and analyzing huge amounts of personal information from your visitors and using these behavioral insights to sell advertisements.
 We don't make money by selling or sharing your data, or abusing your visitor's privacy.

 We are not interested in raising funds or taking investment either.
 Plausible is completely independent and bootstrapped.
 Revenue from paid subscriptions is used to pay our rent, further develop Plausible and allow us to commit to open source full time.

-If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) which is a great way to give back to the community and to contribute to the long-term sustainability of the project.
+If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) which is an alternative way to give back to the community and to contribute to the long-term sustainability of the project.
 Thank you to all of our GitHub sponsors.
 We appreciate your support.

 For more views on the topic of open source funding, see [how to pay your rent with your open source project](https://plausible.io/blog/open-source-funding).